Now for something a bit different.

 I also learned a few things about business and earned some pretty good money.

-Come to think of it, in many ways that job set me on the trajectory of working for myself full-time and living in Latin America.
+Come to think of it, in many ways, it was that position which set me on the trajectory of working for myself full-time and living in Latin America.

 And for that I'll always be grateful.